Technical Skills vs Soft Skills: Examples, Differences & Career Impact

 Image: https://pixabay.com/illustrations/school-education-skills-job-4281626

 Hard and soft skills are equally important for building a successful career.
 Hard skills mostly mean your technical abilities and specialized industry knowledge, and soft skills refer to your ability to interact with others.
 When hiring new talent, employers look for a combination of both technical skills and soft ones.
+This is why understanding the difference between technical skills and soft skills is crucial for professional growth.

 Not sure if your resume presents your skill set effectively?
 Send it to us for a free review.
-Our in-house resume writerwill evaluate the strengths and shortcomings of your resume.
+Our in-house resume writer will evaluate the strengths and shortcomings of your resume.
 You will get actionable steps to improve your resume and make it more appealing to potential employers.
 It's free and takes 3-5 business days.

 Hard skills refer to professional skills essential to do your job well.
 You can learn them, and the level of proficiency in these skills is easy to measure through tests and assessments.
 They are associated with job-related processes and technologies and thus you'll need different skills for each industry and role.